-Japanese research group proposes ICO guidance for consumer protection
+Japanese think tank proposes ICO guidance

 The legal position of ICOs in Japan remains unclear and tax and accounting issues are especially prevalent.